 - Call an ambulance if you get overheated.

-- If you’re feeling really hot, don’t suddenly march outside into the night as quick changes in temperature can be dangerous.
+- If you’re feeling really hot, don’t suddenly run into the night – quick changes in temperature can be dangerous.

 - Sip small amounts of water regularly to prevent dehydration.